Farage’s contract

 Voting in the Hertsmere Parliamentary constituency from 1983 to 2019 (full data)

-The chart shows 36 years of Hertsmere General Election voting, from the Thatcher high water mark of 1983 (the biggest landslide since Labour’s 1945 win) to 2019’s big result for Johnson, via that other high water mark – Blair’s even bigger 1997 landslide.
+The chart shows 41 years of Hertsmere General Election voting, from the Thatcher high water mark of 1983 (the biggest landslide since Labour’s 1945 win) to 2024’s national Labour landslide, via that other high water mark – Blair’s even bigger 1997 landslide.

 The Hertsmere Parliamentary constituency has only existed since 1983.
 Before it there was a constituency called South Hertfordshire that itself only lasted for three general elections.
 Cecil Parkinson was Hertsmere’s first MP.
 He had entered Parliament in the 1970 general election that brought the Conservatives under Edward Heath to power.
 Parkinson became a close ally of Margaret Thatcher and joined her cabinet in 1979.
 He moved to the new Hertsmere constituency for the 1983 election (the ‘Falklands election’), when he also ran the successful Conservative election campaign.
 He resigned later that year, after a particularly grim scandal and, although he had returned to the cabinet in the meantime, stepped down again on the day of Margaret Thatcher’s resignation and left the Commons in 1992 (ennobled, of course), to be replaced in Hertsmere by James Clappison, who went on to be a popular and hard-working constituency representative – always a backbencher – for five Parliamentary terms.